-It has previously been argued by some health professionals that soil based organisms may not be safe as they produce spores which are so resilient that they may not activate in the small intestine, thus producing little benefit.
-However these fears are unfounded for probiotic SBO’s, as they will have been thoroughly trialled and deemed safe by regulatory authorities.
-In addition, most studies show the spores to activate in the small intestine when they are surrounded by a variety of nutrients8.
+It has previously been argued by some health professionals that soil-based organisms may not be safe as they produce spores which are so resilient that they may not activate in the small intestine, thus producing little benefit.
+However, these fears are unfounded for probiotic SBOs, as they will have been thoroughly trialled and deemed safe by regulatory authorities.
+In addition, most studies show the spores activate in the small intestine when they are surrounded by a variety of nutrients8.

-So, taking all of this into consideration, to summarise:
+So, taking all of this into consideration, let's summarise: